Operating System - Process Deadlock Condition

 - Use : After the request is granted, the process uses it.

-- Release : When the process has completed their work with that resource, then that resource must be released.
+- Release : When the process has completed the work with that resource, then the resource must be released.

 If a process A requests resources but the resources are blocked by a process B which in turn wait for resources blocked by process A, then it causes a deadlock.